-ORLANDO, Fla. -- Bradley Gross, attorney at law with the law office of Bradley Gross PA, on Friday gave a lot of straight talk about crises that managed service providers in particular and businesses in general are likely to encounter at some
+ORLANDO, Fla. -- Bradley Gross, attorney at law with the law office of Bradley Gross PA, on Friday gave a lot of straight talk about crises that managed service providers in particular and businesses in general are likely to encounter at some point, to about 75 attendees at a breakout session here on the closing day of ConnectWise IT Nation 2013.

 Gross kicked off the session with what he described as the best free business legal advice: Avoid litigation at all costs.